Cactice/Bookmarks/README.md

 Insanely Good Stuff!
 Very well edited, and written youtube video that discusses basic reverse binary tools.<br>
 This man seems very knowledgeable in addtion to having great talking skill.<br>
-Easy to consume but also edifying.
+Easy to consume but also educational.
 I'll watch more of his stuff!!
 ### Simple Tools and Techniques for reversing binary
 https://www.youtube.com/watch?v=3NTXFUxcKPc&list=PLhixgUqwRTjxglIswKp9mpkfPNfHkzyeN&index=7